The Forum with John Philip Newell: John Muir as Celtic Prophet

 February 03, 2019

 The celebrated author and teacher on the inspiration and challenge of naturalist John Muir.
-The Rev. Dr. Newell also preaches at the 11 am service.
+The Rev. Dr. Newell will also preach at the 11 am service.

 About the conversation